carlfranklin/GrpcGenerator/README.md

 | `ProductService`        | `IProductService`        |
 | `PeopleProductsService` | `IPeopleProductsService` |

-The demo shows basic CRUD operations, but you are not limited to that.
+The demo shows basic CRUD operations (except for Updates), but you are not limited to that.
 You can create any kind of service that uses one or more models.
 You only need to create Request and Response classes to support them.

-> :point_up: **Note**: When adding C# model and service files to the *Models* and *Services* folder, be sure to set their `Copy to Output Directory` property to  `Copy if `newer` or they will not be included in the generated files.
+> :point_up: **Note**: When adding C# model and service files to the *Models* and *Services* folder, be sure to set their `Copy to Output Directory` property to  `Copy if newer` or they will not be included in the generated files.

 ### Testing Models and Services